cromelex/pages-garden/content/projects/plant sensors.md

 ```

 The timeout automatically dismisses the message after 30 minutes, to avoid cluttering my phone.
-The **clickAction** means that if I click the notification on the phone I am taken to my plants dashboard, so that I can view the cards and check which plants need to be taken care of.
+The "clickAction" means that if I click the notification on the phone I am taken to my plants dashboard, so that I can view the cards and check which plants need to be taken care of.
 ## Conclusion
 This is a very simple way to try and keep the plants alive.
 Considering the price of the sensors, one *could* argue that you might be better of buying a new plant each time one dies.
 I still feel better knowing I am doing all I can - and a reminder on the phone when it is time to water a plant really helps.
 I have found that, overall, having the sensors does help in keeping plants alive longer.
 Yes, some of them still die randomly (maybe I am not good enough at this!), but even those seem to last longer than what they did when I had no sensors at all.
 And some of my other plants are really thriving!
 One in particular, the Fishbone Cactus (*Epiphyllum anguliger*) has been doing so well that I have managed to propagate small cuts from it into 2 new pots.